I Need You (LeAnn Rimes song): Background and release

 Rimes donated her artist fees and royalties from this song to fund and build a therapeutic rehabilitation wing — the "LeAnn Rimes Adventure Gym" — at the Vanderbilt Children's Hospital in Nashville, Tennessee (Remz).

-Although the single was released on July 25, 2000, it was only available as the commercial pop version.
-The country mix version of this song was not available until September 12, 2000, when Curb featured it on the multi-artist compilation album, "Wings of a Dove".

 Composition

-"I Need You" is a Christian pop song of 3 minutes and 48 seconds.
-The song is written by Dennis Matkosky and Ty Lacy and is in the key of G major with Rimes' vocals spanning two octaves, from E3 to D5.
+"I Need You" is a Christian pop song with a runtime of 3 minutes and 48 seconds.
+It was written by Dennis Matkosky and Ty Lacy, and is in the key of G major with Rimes' vocals spanning two octaves, from E3 to D5.

 Critical reception

-Entertainment Weekly music critic, David Browne, gave it a "C Plus" and states, "This schlock-deluxe ballad finds Rimes in full-diva mode, swooning and growling like a Celine Dion impersonator on Your Big Break."
+Entertainment Weekly music critic David Browne gave "I Need You" a "C+" grade and wrote, "This schlock-deluxe ballad finds Rimes in full-diva mode, swooning and growling like a Celine Dion impersonator on Your Big Break."
 According to Carson James, Curb VP of Promotion, "I Need You" was used as the "primary vehicle for pre-promotion" of the "Jesus" mini-series (Country Corner, 2000) that aired on CBS in May 2000 and was the lead track featured on the album.
 A review by Billboard stated, "Not since her pop breakthrough "How Do I Live" almost three years ago has [LeAnn] Rimes brought forth a song so naturally beautiful and well-suited to her rich, enveloping vocal style."

 Chart performance

 In the United States, the song spent 25 weeks on the Billboard Hot 100 and peaked at number 11.
 The song also reached number 8 on the Billboard Country Songs chart, as well as number 2 on the Billboard Adult Contemporary chart.
-It received a Gold sales certification from the Recording Industry Association of America for shipping over 500,000 copies domestically.
+It received a Gold certification from the Recording Industry Association of America for shipping over 500,000 copies domestically.
 Internationally, "I Need You" peaked within the top 20 in Canada, Denmark, Finland, Ireland, Spain, Sweden, and the United Kingdom.